lenablank/lenablank/README.md

 I'm Lena, Berlin-based Frontend Developer.

-👩🏻‍💻 I have graduated from Le Wagon coding bootcamp and worked as a Teaching Assistant for a frontend module.
+👩🏻‍💻 I graduated from Le Wagon coding bootcamp in 2021.

-📚 I’m currently working on my own projects, developing skills in React and learning more about UI/UX design.
+📚 Currently enriolled in CS50x, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

-🤓 I like to challenge myself, learn new things and help people to discover wonderful world of tech.
+🤓 I like to challenge myself, learn and create.

 🔊 I believe in a power of communication and speak fluently 3 languages: German, English and Russian.

-🏂 I love mountains and sport.
+🏂 Among other 1000 things I love mountains and sport.

 Follow my journey 🚀